Next: Installing an Info File Prev: Format and Print Hardcopy

 For information on installing the Info file in the Info system, see Install an Info File.

-.
-Also, in some circumstances, they format short regions or buffers more quickly than makeinfo
+The texinfo-format-region and the texinfo-format-buffer commands are useful if you cannot run makeinfo.
+Also, in some circumstances, they format short regions or buffers more quickly than makeinfo.

 Running